Travel trailer design need for change

 In 1920, the USA’s Fruehauf transport company realised that jack-knifing’s cause was that tow hitch overhang.
 That overhung hitch does not just enable a central-axled trailer to yaw.
 It causes it to yaw.
 Fruehauf accordingly located the tow hitch directly above the tow vehicles rear axle/s.
 Eliminating that hitch overhang solved the problem.
 The resultant (now-stable) so-called ‘articulated’ rigs (their hitch is often called a ‘fifth wheel’) have been used for heavy goods road transport ever since.

-Many Americans then used fifth-wheel hitch caravans.
+Many Americans then used fifth-wheel hitch travel trailers.
 The first known was in 1917.

 The first-known recreational fifth-wheeler: the 1917 Adams motor bungalow.
 Pic: Glenn Curtiss Museum.